winkidney/GameGear/README.md

 GameGear
 ========

-A game website like OpenGameArt for chiinese.
+A game website like V2EX and opengameart for chiinese.
+Noe building.
+process 60%.

+All template done.
+Database design done.
+Views Porcessing.